VAcodequest/Algorithms/README.md

 ### ◇ Radix Sort
 A non-comparative sorting algorithm that processes integer keys digit-by-digit, from the least significant digit to the most significant.
 It relies on a stable sub-sorting method (like Counting Sort) and runs in O(nk) time, where k is the number of digits.

+### ◇ Shell Sort
+An optimization of Insertion Sort that allows comparison and exchange of elements far apart.
+It uses a gap sequence to reduce the overall number of swaps, improving performance over plain Insertion Sort for medium-sized datasets.
+Average time complexity is O(n log² n).